-This means that everything that you knew how to play before can still be applied using this tuning.
+This means that everything you knew how to play before can still be applied using this tuning.
 If you play it on the exact same frets, it will sound a half step below what you were hearing before.

 If you were playing in E before, you will be playing in Eb instead, taking advantage of the lower bass note you get from this tuning.

 Here is a visual representation of the two tunings we’ve seen so far:

 If you are considering giving the Eb tuning a shot, you should know that it has an effect on your string tension.
 Because of this, you might want to try a slightly heavier string gauge to compensate.

 If your guitar has a tremolo system, like Stratocasters or Jazzmasters usually do, you really ought to have it set up for the new set of strings.
 Otherwise you will most likely have intonation problems due to the changes in string tension.

 Playing chords in Eb tuning couldn’t be simpler.
 You probably already know a bunch of different chord voicings for most types of chords.
 Since every string goes down in pitch by the same amount, the fingerings are the same.